| AA | Name | Count | % |

 The Bjellqvist method predicts pI within ±0.5 pH units for most proteins.
 It uses isolated amino acid pKa values and does not account for tertiary structure effects.
 For precise pI, use isoelectric focusing (IEF).

-Use the Modifications panel on the left to toggle common PTMs such as Met removal, His/FLAG tags, PEGylation, and glycosylation.
+Use the Modifications panel in Step 2 to toggle common PTMs such as Met removal, His/FLAG tags, PEGylation, and N-glycosylation.
 Each modification updates all calculated values in real-time.

 Without Trp or Tyr, ε280 will be near zero (only Cys contributes).
 A280 measurements cannot reliably measure concentration.
 Use alternative methods like BCA assay, Bradford assay, or absorbance at 205 nm.